zuki/retro-v/README.md

     Check         I-XOR-01 ...
 OK
     Check        I-XORI-01 ...
 OK
     --------------------------------
-    FAIL: 10/55
+    FAIL: 1/55

 ## FPGA implementation

 Current Design Statistics from iCEcube2 for iCE40UP5K FPGA:

+    Final Design Statistics

-    Number of LUTs      	:	2187
+    Number of LUTs      	:	3366
-    Number of DFFs      	:	324
+    Number of DFFs      	:	662
     Number of DFFs packed to IO	:	0
-    Number of Carrys    	:	275
+    Number of Carrys    	:	337
     Number of RAMs      	:	4
     Number of ROMs      	:	0
     Number of IOs       	:	35
     Number of GBIOs     	:	1
-    Number of GBs       	:	4
+    Number of GBs       	:	6
     Number of WarmBoot  	:	0
     Number of PLLs      	:	0
     Number of I2Cs      	:	0